GlizzyG-Bot/GlizzyG-Bot/README.md

 ## 🔧 What I Do

 🧠 **Automation Architect**
 Helping businesses ditch busywork with automation and AI.
-I build systems that handle onboarding, billing, support, and financial ops while I sleep.
+I build systems that handle onboarding, billing, support, and financial ops.

 ⚙️ **MSP by Trade**
 I run **Nublock Digital**, a next-gen Managed Services Provider.
-We focus on automation-first IT, VoIP, cloud, internet, and system design with a smart, blue-branded corporate edge.
+We focus on automation-first IT, VoIP, cloud, internet, and system design.

 🐍 **Script Whisperer**